Change Leaders in Philanthropy Fellowship

 We recognize that organizations have different reporting structures.
 Participants should have enough organizational authority and influence to own and lead an organizational change effort.

-• The First Retreat sessions will be held on Thursdays in October 2022
+• The First Retreat will be held from Monday, March 4 – Wednesday, March 6, 2024 in Washington, DC

 What is the fee for the program?

-In order to remove prohibitive barriers to participation and assemble a more inclusive cohort, GEO will offer a modest scholarship (up to a maximum of $2,000) to a maximum of two participants.
+To remove prohibitive barriers to participation and assemble a more inclusive cohort, GEO will offer a modest scholarship for the program fee (up to a maximum of $2,000) to a maximum of two participants.
 Requesting financial assistance will not affect acceptance into the fellowship.
+Scholarship recipients are still expected to cover travel and lodging fees associated with each retreat.

 Join the GEO Community